akmur/alex-11ty/posts/2016-02-24-getting-started-with-atom-part-1.md

   - Articles
 ---

-I&#8217;ve recently started falling in love with the Atom editor.
-So much so, that I&#8217;m planning to hold a presentation about this little piece of software during one the upcoming local front end meetups.
+I've recently started falling in love with the Atom editor.
+So much so, that I'm planning to hold a presentation about this little piece of software during one the upcoming local front end meetups.

 There are a number of reasons why I decided to switch from Sublime to Atom:

 **As good as (or better than) Sublime Text**

-In order for a browser to compete in the editors market, it&#8217;s got to be at least on par with Sublime Text when it comes to the main functionalities.
+In order for a browser to compete in the editors market, it's got to be at least on par with Sublime Text when it comes to the main functionalities.
 And Atom is.

 **Support and Community**